navya26s/UNIT-2-/README.md

 Visualizing the input
+'''python

-" python <code> " Define a function to load an image and limit its maximum dimension to 512 pixels.
+  #Define a function to load an image and limit its maximum dimension to 512 pixels.

   In [ ]:def load_img(path_to_img):
   max_dim = 512